Skip to main content

 Leveraging the shifting responsibilities in the value chain

-These are strategic issues that warrant their own, separate, deep dives.
-This article covers the ‘how’ of connecting to marketplaces, especially when considering product information.
-The value chain is shifting rapidly, however, which leads to a lot of uncertainty while opening up a huge opportunity at the same time.
+These are strategic issues that warrant their own separate, deep dives.
+This article covers connecting to marketplaces, especially when considering product information.
+However, the value chain is shifting rapidly, creating uncertainty while opening up a massive opportunity.

 What data should I connect?

-Though we focus on product information in this article, there are more data streams that need to be connected in order to sell on marketplaces.
-Each of these data streams can often be managed both manually (uploading .csv or Excel files, manually editing products in a ‘supplier portal’) and automatically (often in various degrees: from hourly FTP uploads to near-instant API calls).
-Both work, but for each of the streams discussed below you should consider the business case of automating:
+Though this article focuses on product information, connecting additional data streams is necessary to sell on marketplaces.
+You can often manage each data stream separately manually (uploading .csv or Excel files, manually editing products in a ‘supplier portal’) and automatically (often in various degrees: from hourly FTP uploads to near-instant API calls).
+Both work, but for each of the streams discussed below, you should consider the business case of automating:

-2. Stock and price: since stock (and price, but to a lesser degree) can change quickly, you want this to be as automated as possible.
-Not having items on stock leads to unhappy customers, and lost sales, and might lead to being banned from the marketplace.
+- Stock and price: since stock (and price, but to a lesser degree) can change quickly, you want this to be as automated as possible.
+Not having items in stock leads to unhappy customers and lost sales and might lead to being banned from the marketplace.

-3. Order operations: orders that come in need to be marked ‘shipped’ (often with T&T) on the marketplace and you want your returns to be managed as automatically as possible as well.
-Though the latter is not as important (returns require a lot of manual labor anyway), you do want orders to be shipped as soon as possible.
+- Order operations: orders that come in need to be marked ‘shipped’ (often with T&T) on the marketplace, and you want your returns to be managed as automatically as possible.
+Though the latter is not as important (returns require a lot of manual labor anyway), you want orders shipped as soon as possible.

 With that intro behind us, how should you connect?